saylesss88/nix-book/src/nix/hardening_networking.md

 #### Tor Browser

+Tor is a modified version of Firefox specifically designed for use with Tor.

 Tor routes your internet traffic through a global volunteer-operated network, masking your IP address and activities from local observers, ISPs, websites, and surveillance systems.
 This helps you protect personal information and maintain